JPM1978/Project-1/readme.md

-# The Name of My App
+# Genshin Index

-a description of my project
+Display characters, artifacts and weapons in the game.

 ### Technologies Used

-- tech
+- Google
-- tech 2
+- Genshin API
 - tech 3
 - tech 4